aryasagar4/Transforming-Talent-Acquisition-with-AI-/README.md

 **Conclusion**

-This project transforms Jade’s TA process from a manual, reactive workflow into an AI-driven, proactive system.
+This project transforms Jade’s TA process from a manual, reactive workflow into an AI driven, proactive system.
 By combining Workato Genie, Slack, and Claude LLM, recruiters can focus on strategic hiring decisions while automation handles the heavy lifting.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------